drekunia/.dotfiles/README.md

 ### Development Environment

 #### GPG keypair for signing Git commit

 tba

 #### [Rust with rustup](https://www.rust-lang.org/tools/install)

-`rustc` is a requirement for `ruby` in `mise` plugins, so it's better to install Rust first
+`rustc` is a requirement for `ruby` in `mise` plugins, so it's better to install Rust version manager first
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

 #### mise, Neovim, and LazyVim

-I use LazyVim and some plugin have dependencies.
-I put `lazygit` on `mise` config and other packages are installed with `apt`.
+I use LazyVim and some plugin have dependencies\
+I put `lazygit` on `mise` config and other packages are installed with `apt`

 - Install [mise-en-place](https://mise.jdx.dev/installing-mise.html#apt)